omahs/gitpoap-fe/README.md

 `yarn gql:generate-dev`: Generate graphql hooks and types based on a local version of `schema.graphql` found in `gitpoap-backend`

 `yarn gql:generate`: Generate graphql hooks and types based on the graphql schema found at `api.gitpoap.io/graphql`

+## Credits
+A strong token of gratitude goes out to all of the investors, contributors, and supporters who helped build GitPOAP.

+## License
+This project is licensed under the terms of [the MIT license](LICENSE).